-Your licensed capacity will be determined at the final inspection and is based on usable indoor and outdoor space.
+Your licensed capacity will be determined at the final inspection and is based on usable indoor and outdoor space, however each type of care also has a maximum group size.
+Please refer to Schedule E of the Child Care Licensing Regulation for specific information.